 Also of interest is that Lake Forest Park has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Lake Forest Park telecommute to their jobs.
-Overall, about 8.22% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.84% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to Lake Forest Park, you'll likely find that many of your neighbors like to as well.
-Lake Forest Park is one of the more educated communities in America, with a full 56.65% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.
+Lake Forest Park is one of the more educated communities in America, with a full 60.10% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

-The per capita income in Lake Forest Park in 2010 was $49,263, which is wealthy relative to Washington and the nation.
-This equates to an annual income of $197,052 for a family of four.
+The per capita income in Lake Forest Park in 2018 was $58,030, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $232,120 for a family of four.